stooged/PS5-PI-Server/README.md

 during the first run of armbian if you are asked to "choose the default system command shell" make sure you select <b>bash</b> which is normally option 1

-if you are using the <a href=https://biqu.equipment/en-au/products/bigtreetech-btt-pi-v1-2>BTT Pi</a> and you setup a wifi connection to your home network use wlan0 because wlan1 will be used for the wifi access point.

 <br><br>

 boot up the pi and set your credentials then login using a keyboard/screen on the pi or use <a href=http://putty.org>putty</a> or something similar to access ssh remotely.